Xxxxsir/Lethe/README.md

 ```

-For generation attack baselines, to replicate the training, you can refer to the [origin official repo](#dataset) and follow the guidelines to train the backdoor and clean model.
+For generation attack baselines, to replicate the training, you can refer to the 🔗[origin official repo](#dataset) and follow the guidelines to train the backdoor and clean model.
 Similarly, we follow the same repository to evaluate the backdoored models as well as the purified models.

 ## Model Merging